Costs keep going up and up, but there are still things you can do to protect your wallet. Here are 10 ways to save money on your healthcare.

 So, don’t wait to get checked out!

-If you’re not feeling well, it’s important to know that you have options other than the emergency room.
+If you’re not feeling well, knowing you have options other than the emergency room is important.

 Non-emergent emergency room services can be denied or cost thousands of dollars more than the same care received in a doctor’s office.